All Episodes

 Andy, you're on EIB with Mark Belling.

-I spent uh 15 years as a teacher in the New York City area, about seven of those years I taught at uh reform school, so I have pretty good knowledge of how to you know teach and reward uh difficult children, let's say.
+About seven of those years I toured at reform school, so I have a pretty good knowledge of how to teach and reward difficult children, let's say.

 The problem you have isn't with the plan.

-You know, it it's a positive reinforcement, it's it's consistent with the way the free market works, etc.
+It's a positive reinforcement, it's consistent with the way the free market works, etc.

-These are the same people that will tell you if you uh play uh volleyball and one team wins and another team loses, it's bad for the self-esteem laws, etc.
+These are the same people that will tell you if you play volleyball and one team wins and another team loses, it's bad for the self-esteem loss, et cetera, et cetera.

-How are these this liberal, you know, teachers group going to fairly and objectively administer a program of reward like this and still be consistent with their policy of not hurting anybody's self-discovery?
+How are this liberal teachers group going to fairly and objectively administer a program of reward like this and still be consistent with their policy of not hurting anybody's self?

-Now, the proposal from the guy from Harvard is that it would be tied to the standardized test scores, meaning the teacher's subjectivity is taken out of play.
+Now the proposal from the guy from Harvard is is that it would be tied to the standardized test scores, meaning the teacher's subjectivity is taken out of play.

-So if you use the same rating scale, you simply say a kid who gets this, such and such a score gets fifty bucks, a hundred bucks, hundred and fifty, two hundred up and down the line.
+So if you use the same rating scale, you simply say, a kid who gets this such and such a score gets 50 bucks, 100 bucks 150 200, up and down the line.

 It would fly in the face of what you're right, what these teachers tend to believe, which is that you're stigmatizing those who aren't doing well.